ucgmsim/source_modelling/wiki/Sources.md

 2. **Plane Geometry**: This a 2-dimensional source geometry consisting of a single plane.
 The extents of the geometry are its corners.
 The `qcore.sources` module uses the `Plane` class to model single plane geometry.
 3. **Multi-Planar Geometry**: This is a 2-dimensional source geometry consisting of a number of connected planes.
 The extents of the geometry are the corners of the end fault planes.
 The `qcore.sources` module uses the `Fault` class to model multi-planar geometry.

-Type-I fault are an instance of the the first geometry, type-2 faults are plane geometries, and type-4 and type-5 are multi-planar geometries.
+Type-1 fault are an instance of the the first geometry, type-2 faults are plane geometries, and type-4 and type-5 are multi-planar geometries.